gutzy/pixel-editor/STRUCTURE.md

 `css/`, `images/` and `views/` folders.
 However this code is unused, and any changes should be done under the new `src/` folder.

+**Vue replacing handlebars**

+All the HTML templates are now rendered in Vue instead of Handlebars.
+The main app is in `index.js` and it also launches the pixel editor, while the sub-components are under `src/components`.

 ---

 ### Structure overview